-IMPORTANT: This feature is part of a Beta release.
+IMPORTANT: This feature is part of a limited availability release.
 Portions of this API may be subject to changes and improvements over time.
 Fields marked deprecated may be removed in the future and their use is discouraged.
 For more information, see our product and feature lifecycle descriptions.

 Fastly offers an API for uploading and managing your keys and certificates used to enable TLS for your domains on Fastly.